Why Circle Center?

 Our mission is “to champion the independence and well being of aging adults and their care partners by providing comprehensive, personalized care for daily life.”
 We envision a caring community that supports aging adults and their care partners with the resources to thrive with purpose and dignity.

 Complete, Affordable Care

-Circle Center Adult Day Services is open Monday through Saturday.
-The cost is $75 per day, which includes breakfast, lunch, two snacks, all activities, medical management and an individualized care plan for your loved one.
-We accept private pay, medicaid and long term health insurance.
-The Center also has a Needs Based Scholarship program for those families who find themselves unable to pay for all or some of their care.
+Circle Center Adult Day Services is currently open Monday through Friday.
+The cost is $100 per day.
+All fees include lunch, two snacks, all activities, medical management and an individualized care plan for your loved one.
+We accept private pay, Medicaid and long term health insurance, DMAS Commonwealth Coordinated Care Plus (CCC+), VA Aide and Attendance, and VA Community Care Network (2020).
+The Center also has a needs-based Scholarship program for those families who find themselves unable to pay for all or some of their care*. *When funds are available.

 Less Stress, More Support

 Caregiver stress is proven to be significantly reduced when adult day services are part of the care plan for your loved one.
 Circle Center provides the respite at-home caregivers need.
 In our yearly anonymous care-giver survey, over 96% of those responding say that using Circle Center helped them cope and maintain valued life roles such as worker, caregiver, volunteer and member of a faith community.
 The Center also offers many support groups for our families and caregivers.
 Huntington’s Group, Parkinson’s Group and the Family Caregiver group all meet monthly to help families cope with the challenges they face every day.